Law & Order: Special Victims Unit: Casting

-In March 2019, it was announced that the show would come back for season 21, making it the longest-running primetime U.S. live-action series in the history of television.
+In March 2019, it was announced that the show would come back for season 21, making it the longest-running primetime American live-action series in the history of television.
 On March 29, 2019, it was revealed that Winchester would not return for season 21.
 He tweeted the same day about his departure from the show.
 On May 16, 2019, the season finale aired and Winchester took to Twitter to thank the cast and crew for the send-off.
 After recurring for several episodes in season 21 as Vice Officer Katriona Tamin, Jamie Gray Hyder joined the cast as a regular, starting in episode 8.
 On October 6, 2020, Demore Barnes, who had recurred throughout season 21 as new Deputy Chief Christian Garland, was upgraded to regular status for season 22.